mahimalmuntashir/mahimalmuntashir/README.md

 ✅ WordPress / Bootstrap <br>
 ✅ Photoshop / Illustrator <br>

-### About Me 🚀
+### More About Me 🚀

 🧑🏽‍💻 I’m a C/C++ Programmer With Knowledge of Data Structure and Algorithm, Diving in Problem Solving.</br>

 🔥 Learned Java and Python and did project to solve real world problem</br>

-🎓 Pursuing my Bachelors in Computer Science & Engineering at Nantong University</br>
+🎓 Pursuing my Bachelors in Computer Science and Technology at Nantong University</br>

 ⛵ Open Source Enthusiast | Machine Learning Enthusiast</br>